-[Greek verse]
+[Greek text which cannot be reproduced]

-And in this manner, mon maitre, I left the house of the Count of-- confession, your behaviour was most atrocious.
+And in this manner, mon maitre, I left the house of the Count of - ."

+MYSELF. - And a fine account you have given of yourself; by your own confession, your behaviour was most atrocious.
 Were it not for the many marks of courage and fidelity which you have exhibited in my service, I would from this moment hold no farther communication with you.